lab1092/blender-manual_ja/manual/physics/particles/hair.rst

    The number of segments (control points minus 1) of the hair strand.
 In between the control points the segments are interpolated.
 The number of control points is important:

 - for the softbody animation, because the control points are animated like vertices, so more control points mean longer calculation times.
-- for the interactive editing, because you can only move the control points (but you may recalculate the number of control points in :guilabel:`Particle` Mode).
+- for the interactive editing, because you can only move the control points (but you may recalculate the number of control points in *Particle* Mode).

    10 Segments should be sufficient even for very long hair, 5 Segments are enough for shorter hair, and 2 or 3 segments should be enough for short fur.